Liberty County Courts – A Practical Guide to Court Records and Services

 Civil filing fees (County Court at Law, effective January 1, 2026):

 To obtain copies of civil case records, contact the District Clerk for district court matters or the County Clerk for county court cases.
-Copy fees are $1.00 per page; certification costs an additional $5.00 per document.
+Copies cost $1.00 per page, and certification adds $5.00 per document.
 A $10.00 processing fee applies to mail-in or fax requests.

 Liberty County Family Court Records

 Family law cases in Liberty County — including divorce, child custody, child support, paternity, adoption, and protective orders — are heard primarily in the 75th and 253rd District Courts.
-The District Clerk’s Office is the custodian of all family law case files.
+The District Clerk’s Office maintains all family law case files.

 Divorce records:

 To request a copy of a divorce decree or other family law record, contact the District Clerk at (936) 336-4682.
-Provide the full names of both parties, the case number (if available), and the approximate date of the decree.
-Copies may be obtained in person, by mail (include a check or money order and a self-addressed stamped envelope), or through the Odyssey case search portal.
+Provide the full names of both parties, the case number if available, and the approximate date of the decree.
+Copies can be obtained in person, by mail (include a check or money order and a self-addressed stamped envelope), or through the Odyssey case search portal.

 District Court filing fees (based on the 2022 schedule and applicable S.B.
 41 adjustments):